CLARIAH/clariah-plus/docs/discussion_presentation.md

 - May involve **orchestration** through a workflow management system: determines which tasks are run when and where
 - May be fully **automated** or involve **user interaction**

-## Workflow paradigms
+## Workflow specification paradigms

 - **goal oriented** (GNU Make, luigi, snakemake, Airflow)
     - specify the goal and the initial input and intermediate tasks are resolved automatically
     - Often implemented as directed acyclic graphs consisting of tasks
 - **data-flow oriented** (Unix pipes, Nextflow, SciPipe)
-    - tasks are defined as a function of how the data flows through
+    - specify tasks as a function of how the data flows through
 - **procedural** ((shell) scripts)
     - tasks are defined in the order they are performed